For almost all proposed developments, a design and assess statement will need to be sent with your planning application.

 - alterations of an existing building where the alterations do not increase the

 size of the building and where no part of the site is within a conservation area

-- the erection or alteration of a gate, fence, wall or other means of enclosure, up to 2m high or the height of the existing means of enclosure, whichever is the higher, where no part of the site is within a conservation area or the curtilage of a listed building
+- the erection or alteration of a gate, fence, wall or other means of enclosure.
+This is up to 2m high or the height of the existing means of enclosure, whichever is the higher.
+No part of the site should be within a conservation area or the curtilage of a listed building

-- the erection, alteration or replacement of plant or machinery where the height of the new plant or machinery would not exceed 15 metres above ground level or the height of the original plant or machinery, and where no part of the development is within a conservation area
+- the erection, alteration or replacement of plant or machinery.
+This is where the new plant or machinery would not exceed 15 metres in height above ground level.
+It should also not exceed the height of the original plant or machinery.
+No part of the development should be within a conservation area

 - developments that involve engineering or mining operations